-Since becoming a member of the LDS Church, I’ve encountered a few cultural differences that took a little adjustment.
-For example, in the Baptist church, the same preacher delivers the sermon almost every Sunday, so it was strange to me that in the LDS Church we didn’t have the same preacher every week.
+Since becoming a member of The Church of Jesus Christ of Latter-day Saints, I’ve encountered a few cultural differences that took a little adjustment.
+For example, in the Baptist church, the same preacher delivers the sermon almost every Sunday, so it was strange to me that in this Church we didn’t have the same preacher every week.
 To make things even stranger, it was folks from the congregation that delivered the sermons!

 Recognize your sacred responsibility to prepare.